MarlinFirmware/MarlinDocumentation/_hardware/tmc_drivers.md

 - Navigate to the downloaded file and click the **Open** button.

 ## Wiring
-Because the TMC drivers require a way for communication and configuring the drivers (outside of standalone mode) they also require additional setup.
-TMC2130 and TMC2660 use SPI for communication and TMC2208 uses UART (Serial).
+Because the TMC drivers require a way for communication and configuring the drivers (outside of standalone mode) they also require additional wiring (This may be integrated into the Motherboard .eg SKR.
+See above table for Driver Control type.

-### TMC2130
+### SPI CONTROL

 Motherboard | Driver
 -----------:|:-------